-The account of Gideon’s life is recorded in Judges 6:11—8:32.
-The backdrop for Gideon’s biography begins with the Israelites being ravaged by the Midianites as a consequence of their disobedience to God (Judges 6:1).
+Gideon was the fifth judge and renowned as the greatest of Israel.
+The account of his life is recorded in Judges 6:11—8:32.
+The backdrop for Gideon’s biography begins with the Israelites being ravaged by the Midianites as a consequence of Israel’s disobedience to God (Judges 6:1).
 For seven years they faced invasions from the Midianites, Amalekites, and Eastern foreigners who ruined their crops and destroyed their cattle.
-Although they had been unfaithful to God by worshipping the gods of the Amorites, they cried out to God for His help without realizing why this was happening to them (Judges 6:6).
-And so God sends them a prophet to remind them of how the one true God had provided for them in the past and yet how quickly they had forsaken Him (Judges 6:8–10).
+God’s discipline through the foreign nations caused the Israelites to cry out to God for help (Judges 6:6).
+God sends them a prophet to remind them of how the one true God had provided for them in the past and how quickly they had forsaken Him (Judges 6:8–10).

-Sometimes, the most difficult people to witness our faith to are our families.
-And we can see after Gideon destroys the false gods his family had been worshipping that he receives an anointing from the Lord.
-It was because of this anointing that he was able to accomplish the mission that God had set before him.
-And it is with God’s anointing on our lives that we can truly claim “I can do everything through Him who gives me strength” (Philippians 4:13).
-Gideon had gone from being a warrior in hiding, threshing wheat at the foot of a hill out of sight of the enemy, to vanquishing the same enemy in battle.
+God uses ordinary people to accomplish His plans, and the key to Gideon’s success was his willingness to obey God.
+Gideon went from being a man in hiding, threshing wheat at the foot of a hill out of sight of the enemy, to vanquishing the same enemy in battle.
 However, he was careful to ensure that it was God’s will he was obeying.
-As the Apostle Paul wrote, “Do not conform any longer to the pattern of this world, but be transformed by the renewing of your mind.
+As the apostle Paul wrote, “Do not conform any longer to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will” (Romans 12:2).